ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21.md

 Last year, we designed the [dnscheck](https://github.com/ooni/spec/blob/master/nettests/ts-028-dnscheck.md) network experiment and we conducted a one-month-long measurement campaign in Iran, China, and Kazakhstan, using dnscheck to perform DNS measurements.

+The dnscheck experiment focuses on encrypted DNS.
+In particular, it measures the blocking of [DNS over HTTPS](https://datatracker.ietf.org/doc/html/rfc8484), also known as DoH, and [DNS over TLS](https://datatracker.ietf.org/doc/html/rfc7858), also known as DoT.

-We documented this work in the [Measuring DoT/DoH Blocking Using OONI Probe: a Preliminary Study](https://www.ndss-symposium.org/wp-content/uploads/dnspriv21-02-paper.pdf) research paper, presented at the Network and Distributed System Security Symposium (NDSS’21) in the context of the [DNS Privacy Workshop](https://www.ndss-symposium.org/ndss-program/dns-privacy-2021/).
+We documented this reseach and development work in the [Measuring DoT/DoH Blocking Using OONI Probe: a Preliminary Study](https://www.ndss-symposium.org/wp-content/uploads/dnspriv21-02-paper.pdf) research paper, presented at the Network and Distributed System Security Symposium (NDSS’21) in the context of the [DNS Privacy Workshop](https://www.ndss-symposium.org/ndss-program/dns-privacy-2021/).